 Any leftovers can be stored, but will thicken more in the fridge, so add extra sauce or a splash of almond milk when reheating leftovers.

-Freeze the sauce for up to 3 months in a glass mason jar with an airtight lid.
+Freeze the sauce by itself for up to 3 months in a glass mason jar with an airtight lid.
 Leave and inch or two of empty room at the top to allow it to expand in the freezer.

 ☕️ Tea pairing